azat-co/practicalnode/chapter7/chapter7.md

   })
 ```

-Another example is when only a subset of the full document *must* be exposed and not the full details as in the user model which has tokens and passwords.
-Thus we omit fields which we want to hide by whitelisting only the fields we want to expose such as username and avatar but not token, password or salt:
+Another example is when only a subset of the full document *must* be exposed and not the full details, as in the user model, which has tokens and passwords.
+Thus we omit fields that we want to hide by whitelisting only the fields we want to expose, such as username and avatar, but not token, password, or salt:

 ```js
 userSchema.virtual('info')